AjayKMehta/setup-machine/README.md

 This document hopefully alleviates the pain.

-> 👉This document assumes that your C: drive has **limited space** (e.g. SSD) and you have an extra drive (D:) which you can use to install apps on instead.
+> 👉This document assumes that your C: drive has **limited space** (e.g. SSD) and you have another hard drive (D:) which you can use to install apps on instead.
 If that is not the case, you can omit custom location (`-l`) in `winget install` invocation or specify a directory on your C drive instead.

 ## winget